William Van Cleave Scholarship

 While he presented on many topics, William always said that syntax was his superpower.
 His colleagues would tell you that he had many superpowers.
 As a way to honor them all, we have created the William Van Cleave Memorial Scholarship Fund that, through a selection process, will afford chosen educators the opportunity to attend Plain Talk About Literacy and Learning®.
 The goal of the William Van Cleave Scholarship for Excellence in Literacy Instruction is to offer funding to individuals to attend The Center for Literacy & Learning’s annual Plain Talk about Literacy and Learning® Institute.
 Scholarships will be awarded to educators who have done outstanding work developing skills in students in the area of reading instruction, writing instruction, dyslexia, and/or structured literacy.

-There will be 3 scholarships awarded for the 2023 Plain Talk About Literacy and Learning® Institute to be held in New Orleans on March 8–10, 2023.
-Scholarship funds will be used to help defray costs to attend the Institute for those educators unable to attend otherwise.
+There will be 3 scholarships awarded for the 2024 Plain Talk About Literacy and Learning® Institute to be held in New Orleans on January 31st – February 2nd, 2024.
+Scholarship funds will be used to help defray the costs to attend the Institute for those educators unable to attend otherwise.
 Each scholarship awarded will cover the registration fee for Plain Talk, accommodations for 3 nights (room and tax only) at the New Orleans Hilton Riverside, and up to $500 reimbursement for travel expenses.
 Scholarships must be used for the year it is awarded and are not transferable.

 Before you Submit